Venafi/ansible-collection-venafi/roles/certificate/examples/f5_bigip/README.md

 To perform the tasks described in this example, you'll need:

-- The Venafi Ansible Role installed on your machine, you can install it using `ansible-galaxy` [as described here](https://github.com/Venafi/ansible-role-venafi#using-with-ansible-galaxy)
+- The Venafi Ansible Collection installed on your machine, you can install it using `ansible-galaxy` [as described here](https://github.com/Venafi/ansible-role-venafi#using-with-ansible-galaxy)
 - Access to either **Venafi Trust Protection Platform** or **Venafi Cloud** services (the `credentials.yml` [file](https://github.com/Venafi/ansible-role-venafi#using-with-ansible-galaxy) is used in this example).
   - If you are working with **Venafi Trust Protection Platform** obtain the `access_token` and `refresh_token` using the [VCert CLI](https://github.com/Venafi/vcert/blob/master/README-CLI-PLATFORM.md#obtaining-an-authorization-token).
 - Administration access to the F5 BIG-IP instance.